-We provide comprehensive and personalized treatment for viral diseases such as HIV/AIDS and hepatitis.
+We offer comprehensive and personalized care for viral illnesses such as VIH / SIDA and hepatitis

-Our clinical staff has the experience and expertise to help you gain access to medication and support you with high-touch, personalized care and valuable patient services.
+Our clinical staff has the experience and knowledge to help you access medications and support you with personalized care and valuable services.

-Viruses are tiny germs made of genetic material.
+Viruses are tiny infectious or contagious agents made of genetic material.

-They can cause diseases as common as warts, the common cold and the flu.
-In more severe versions, viruses can cause Ebola, smallpox, and HIV/AIDS.
+They can cause such common illnesses as colds and warts.
+In their more severe forms, they cause diseases like Ebola, chickenpox, and HIV/AIDS.

-Short for human immunodeficiency virus, HIV affects and weakens your immune system by destroying white blood cells, which fight infections.
+HIV (which stands for human immunodeficiency virus) affects and weakens your immune system, destroying your body’s white cells, which serve to fight infections.

-With a weakened immune system, serious infections and certain cancers can take hold of your body.
+With a weakened immune system, serious infections and certain kinds of cancer can easily take hold in your body.

-Although sometimes used interchangeably, AIDS stands for acquired immunodeficiency syndrome and is the final stage of the HIV infection.
-Although HIV causes AIDS, not everyone with HIV develops AIDS.
+Although sometimes the terms are used interchangeably, AIDS (which stands for acquired immunodeficiency syndrome) is the final stage of HIV infections.
+Although HIV causes AIDS, not all HIV patients develop AIDS.

-Swollen glands and flu-like symptoms are typically the first signs of HIV infection.
-Severe symptoms may not develop until months or years after acquiring the virus.
+The first typical HIV symptoms are inflamed glands and flu-like symptoms (similar to influenza).
+Severe symptoms may not appear up until after months or years of acquiring the virus.

-There is no cure, but there are many medicines that fight HIV infection and lower the risk of infecting others.
-People who get early treatment can live with the disease for a long time.
+There is no cure for HIV/AIDS.
+However, there are medications that fight the HIV infection and reduce the risk of infecting others.
+Those who obtain early treatment can live with the disease for a long time.

 Our commitment to HIV patients

-HIV/AIDS therapy takes commitment, discipline, and determination.
-Newly diagnosed patients usually feel overwhelmed by the diagnosis and the various medications and treatments prescribed to them.
+Therapy against HIV/AIDS requires commitment, discipline, and determination.
+Recently diagnosed patients tend to feel overwhelmed by the diagnosis, as well as the various medications and treatments prescribed.

-Patients with HIV/AIDS require a coordinated care team, including a specialty pharmacy with access to well-established and breakthrough drugs that can significantly improve the lives of these patients.
+HIV/AIDS patients require a coordinated care team, including a specialty pharmacy with access to the medications available to significantly improve these patients’ lives.

-Because HIV treatment can be expensive, we also help you apply for financial assistance through copay cards from drug manufacturers and nonprofit organizations.
+Since HIV treatment can be expensive, we also help you obtain financial assistance if you qualify, such as copay cards from drug manufacturers and nonprofit organizations.

 Below are some of the treatments we provide to patients with HIV:

-Click here to learn about other medications that we offer.
+Click here to learn more about other drugs we dispense.

-Hepatitis is an inflammation of the liver, which is the largest organ in your body.
+Hepatitis is an inflammation of the liver, which is the largest organ in our bodies.